-Current law generally requires municipal assessors to publish the grand lists for their towns by January 31 annually, unless they are granted an extension under the law.
-The bill authorizes any municipal assessor that published the grand list for the October 1, 2024, assessment year (i.e., the 2024 grand list) before the bill's passage to disregard, adjust, and republish the grand list by April 15, 2025.
-(Under the provision specific to municipalities that adopted a modified depreciation schedule, municipalities may only adjust their grand lists to reflect the newly adopted depreciation schedule (§ 3).
-It is unclear if they could make other adjustments, unrelated to the depreciation schedule, under the bill's broader authorization (§ 6).)
+Existing law generally requires municipal assessors to publish the grand lists for their towns by January 31 annually, unless they are granted an extension under the law.
+The act authorizes any municipal assessor that published the grand list for the October 1, 2024, assessment year (i.e. the 2024 grand list) before the act's passage to disregard, adjust, and republish the grand list by April 15, 2025 (the act was signed into law on March 3, 2025).
+(Under the provision specific to municipalities that adopt a modified depreciation schedule, municipalities may only adjust their grand lists to reflect the newly adopted depreciation schedule (§ 3).)